aspect-build/rules_lint/README.md

 To format files, run the target you create when you install rules_lint.

-For example, `bazel run tools:format` will re-format all files:
+We recommend using a Git pre-commit hook to format changed files by running `bazel run tools:format [changed files...]`.

 [![asciicast](https://asciinema.org/a/vGTpzD0obvhILEcSxYAVrlpqT.svg)](https://asciinema.org/a/vGTpzD0obvhILEcSxYAVrlpqT)

-See [./docs/formatting.md] for more ways to use the formatter, such as a pre-commit hook or a CI check.
+See [Formatting](./docs/formatting.md) for more ways to use the formatter, for example as a CI check.

 ### Lint